SOFA

 Importing

-• SOFA can import data from Excel spreadsheets into its built-in SQLite database (Windows only - but MS Office is not required).
+• SOFA can import data from Excel spreadsheets into its built-in SQLite database.

-• Data in CVS format can be imported into SOFA Statistics.
+• Data in CSV or tab-separated format can be imported into SOFA Statistics.

 • All imported data can be viewed and edited within SOFA.